lalibermudez/frontend-nanodegree-feedreader/README.md

 # Feedreader Testing Project

 This is a required project for the Udacity FEND Nanodegree.
-It is based on the JavaScript testing library: Jasmine.
+It is based on the JavaScript testing library: [Jasmine](https://jasmine.github.io/index.html).
 It's purpose is for the students to learn how to use Jasmine by writing a number of tests against a pre-existing application.

 ## Getting Started

-If you wish to write a new test, you'll need to modify this file[jasmine/spec/feedreader.js](https://github.com/lalibermudez/frontend-nanodegree-feedreader/blob/master/jasmine/spec/feedreader.js).
+If you wish to write a new test, you'll need to modify this file [jasmine/spec/feedreader.js](https://github.com/lalibermudez/frontend-nanodegree-feedreader/blob/master/jasmine/spec/feedreader.js).

 Feel free to clone or download this repo, to continue doing further tests.